john-ee/First-API/README.md

 I followed [this tutorial](https://scotch.io/tutorials/authenticate-a-node-js-api-with-json-web-tokens)

 A non authenticated user can access the list of Devices and Softwares, but only an authenticated user can add or modify the data, as well as access to user routes.
-The main problem with the current implementation is the middleware method, which is repeated on each controllers.
+I have a concern with the current implementation on the middleware method, which is repeated on each controllers.